brainglobe/brainglobe.github.io/_sources/developers/index.md.txt

-# Developers guide
+# Developer's guide

 ## Introduction

 **Contributors to BrainGlobe are absolutely encouraged**, whether to fix a bug, develop a new feature, or add a new atlas.

 There are many BrainGlobe repositories, so it may not be obvious where a new contribution should go.
-If you're unsure about any part of the contributing process, please get in touch.
+If you're unsure about any part of the contributing process, please [get in touch](../contact.md).
 The best place is to start a new discussion on the [image.sc forum](https://forum.image.sc/tag/brainglobe).
 If you tag your post with `brainglobe` (and optionally a specific tool, e.g. `cellfinder`) we will see your question and respond as soon as we can.